-The best portable record player we tried was easily the Victrola 50’s Retro Portable Record Player.
+The best portable record player we researched was easily the Victrola 50’s Retro Portable Record Player.
 This portable record player vintage design is truly memorable, with bold colors that truly pop, and the ability to play vinyl at three popular speeds.
 It also encodes vinyl via USB, has some stunning built-in speakers and can stream audio via Bluetooth.

-To help you find the best portable record player for listening to vinyl records, we have tried out a multitude of top products, testing to ensure they played a wide variety of vinyl speeds and that they had crisp built-in speakers, for listening on the go.
+To help you find the best portable record player for listening to vinyl records, we have researched a multitude of top products, researching to ensure they played a wide variety of vinyl speeds and that they had crisp built-in speakers, for listening on the go.
 We also preferred record players with modern functionalities, such as Bluetooth streaming capabilities and the ability to encode vinyl via USB or other methods.
 Keep reading to learn more about the Victrola 50’s Retro Portable Record Player and the other products on this list.

 Award: TOP PICK